Jul 21, 2021

 Such physical procedures can help ease gender dysphoria – a medical condition defined by the American Psychiatric Association as a “conflict between a person’s physical or assigned gender and the gender with which he/she/they identify.”

-“One of the amazing things about being in Massachusetts is that there are insurers like Blue Cross that cover gender-affirming care,” Boskey said.
+“One of the amazing things about being in Massachusetts is that there are health plans that cover gender-affirming care,” Boskey said.

 There are people who want to help, and can help.